azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ---

-In college, I took the class [Foundations of Programming Languages][pl-cmu], taught by Professor Robert Harper.
+In college, I took the class [Foundations of Programming Languages][pl-cmu], taught by Professor [Robert Harper][bob].
 In this class, we studied [programming languages][pfpl] and [formal semantics][].

 One thing I learned from Professor Harper is that limitations engender